 3,814 BC: Beginning of the Zodiacal Age of Taurus.

-4,236 BC: Earliest known year 'date', with founding of the Egyptian calendar.
+4,236 BC: Earliest known year 'date', with the founding of the Egyptian calendar.

 4,000 BC: Burial chamber beneath Stanton Drew stone circle, Somerset dated approx. to this time - 1,000 years older than the stones themselves? http://www.bathnes.gov.uk/news/latestnews/2010/January/Pages/Stanton%20Drew%20now%201000%20years%20older.aspx

 3,000 BC: Somerset peat drying out.
-Rising curve of sea level flattens out at present-day levels (reduced ice sheets of the world now in equilibrium with the climate?
-(RMS 1966 conference p.12, see bib.)
+Rising curve of sea levels begins to flatten out, to present-day.
+The remaining ice sheets of the world may now be in equilibrium with the climate (RMS 1966 conference p.12, see bib.)

 3,761 BC: Date for creation of the world, according to the Jewish calendar.

-3,500 BC: Binary asteroid glanced The Moon creating craterlets Messier & Messier A. Orbit did not resettle until c1,500 BC. (see below).
+3,500 BC: Binary asteroid glanced the Moon,creating craterlets Messier and Messier A. Orbit did not resettle until about 1500 BC?
+(See below).
 Recorded in rock art, Newgrange?
-Violent changes in Earth weather resulted.
-(Times, 12/8/02.)
+Violent changes in Earth weather resulted (Times, 12/8/02.)

 3000 BC: Close encounters between asteroid Olijato and Earth (Schoch, p.205).